-School of Electrical, Computer and Energy Engineering
+School of Electrical, Computer and Energy Engineering at a glance

-Faculty: 64 tenured/tenure-track
+Faculty: 80 tenured/tenure-track

 We are committed to having a large impact on the electrical industry.